First, we need to import the appJar library:

-Depending on if the password if right or wrong…
+Depending on whether the password is right or wrong…

 Start out by creating a GUI with:

-Code the function to stop the window if the Exit button is pressed.
+Code the function to stop the window when the Exit button is pressed:

-Now we’re going to add an image, the library can only handle PNGs and GIFs at the moment.
+Now we’re going to add an image (before the buttons).

-The next project is a simple magic-8 ball.
-This has 4 rows of widgets:
+The next project is a magic-8 ball, it has 4 rows of widgets:

-Then, we add the 4 rows of widgets (this time giving separate functions for each button):
+Then, we add the 4 rows of widgets (this time giving separate functions for each button).
+Image here:

 Do a little configuration: